 Recommended online resources about road and driver safety:

 All are aware of how damaging electrical incidents can be—live wire contacts can cause electric shocks leading to cardiac arrest; electric short circuits and overheated wires can trigger a fire easily; and an arc flash can result in burns, blindness, and hearing loss.
-Still, they can be prevented if your employees are well-versed on basic safety measures, especially when working around electrical equipment, and the right steps to follow when responding to any related emergencies.
+Still, they can be prevented if your employees are well-versed in basic safety measures, especially when working around electrical equipment, and the right steps to follow when responding to any related emergencies.

 Recommended online resources about basic electrical training:

 Having an organization capable of identifying and mitigating fire hazards is your key step towards fire prevention.
 Every now and then, it will be helpful to refresh their minds on the basics of fire safety, the precautions they need to take, and the right use of alarm systems and fire extinguishers.
-It’s also a good idea to create an emergency action plan beforehand, and make sure that your team is fully prepared for its execution.
+It’s also a good idea to create an emergency action plan beforehand and make sure that your team is fully prepared for its execution.
 This way, you can rest assured that they know exactly how they should respond and how to observe an orderly evacuation in case of a fire breakout.

 In its most basic form, first aid is initial emergency care given to an ill or injured person, just until a professional medical service arrives in place.
-It can help save lives, hinder temporary and long-term disabilities, and prevent any emergency situation from becoming worse.
-With this in mind, it makes a good business strategy to train your employees on the basics of first aid as it will help you secure a healthier, safer workplace environment for your workers.
+It can help save lives, hinder temporary and long-term disabilities, and prevent any emergency from becoming worse.
+With this in mind, it makes a good business strategy to train your employees on the basics of first aid and EMS training as it will help you secure a healthier, safer workplace environment for your workers.